mborgnino/data-buoyancy-regulating-phytoplankton/README.md

 # data_buoyancy_regulating_phytop

 Scripts and data to reproduce draft's figures.
-All .gpl files produce figures using gnuplot
+All .gpl files produce figures using gnuplot, only figure 2 is created using Visit;
-Only figure 2 is created using Visit; in this case open Visit and restore session "fig2.session"
+in this case open Visit and restore session "fig2.session"